 = -0.50 / 1 – 0.50

-This shows that government expenditure multiplier is always more than the tax multiplier.
+This shows that the government expenditure multiplier is always more than the tax multiplier.

 11. Explain the relation between government deficit and government debt.

-A government in order to adjust the government deficit which is created due to borrowings by the government seeks more borrowings, these borrowings create further debt for the government in the form of interest payment.
-Therefore increase in deficit will lead to increase in debt.
+A government, in order to adjust the government deficit, which is created due to borrowings by the government, seeks more borrowings; these borrowings create further debt for the government in the form of interest payments.
+Therefore, an increase in the deficit will lead to an increase in debt.

 12. Does public debt impose a burden?
 Explain.